 On Earth's furrowed Brow: The Appalachian Farm in Photographs

-Mr. Barnwell's second book of black and white photographs was released in 2009 and portrays life on the Appalachian farm throughout the seasons.
+Mr. Barnwell's second book of photographs portrays life on the Appalachian farm throughout the seasons.
 It starts with winter and indoor life and moves through spring planting, summer activities, fall harvest, and getting ready for winter.
 It combines portraits and landscapes to show the Appalachian farm as it is transformed through planting to harvest and the people who carve out a life on the rugged mountain land.
 The stories from the subjects range from heart wrenching to inspiring and provide a context to better understand the people who carve out a living here.